Splendors of Australia and New Zealand

 Day 19 — Rotorua

-Visit Te Puia’s thermal reserve and Maori cultural center, where you’ll observe the famous Pohutu Geyser and other natural phenomena, sample a traditional hangi dinner, and attend a Maori performance.
+This morning and early afternoon are at leisure; late afternoon visit Te Puia Thermal Reserve, where you’ll observe the famous Pohutu Geyser and other natural phenomena, and explore the Maori Cultural Center, where you'll sample a traditional hangi dinner and attend a Maori performance.
 (B,D)

 Day 20 — Auckland